MohammadAlyounes/Device_Price_Prediction/README.md

 # Device_Price_Prediction
+## Level: Easy
+## Main Goal of Project: Show the simple and necessary steps to develop an end-to-end Machine learning project.
+Show how to handle two different programming languages for the same project
 Given an input payload (JSON) included with specs of the device (features) it will get an output as API.
 (There are more).

 The project has two components: Python project and Java project.